 Summer!
-Time to enjoy the sun and laze around on the beach.
-At Escher in Het Paleis we are full of summer cheer.
+Time to enjoy the sun and to laze around on the beach.
+At Escher in The Palace we are full of summer cheer.
 During the holiday period we will be showing how Escher spent his holidays.
-For the first time photos of his beach holidays will be on display along with beach fashion from the start of the previous century.
-And as the icing on the cake we will be giving you the opportunity to get your photo taken in old-fashioned beachwear; this summer we are Het Paleis bythe seaside.
+For the first time ever photos of his beach holidays will be on display, along with beach fashion from the start of the previous century.
+As the icing on the cake we will be giving you the opportunity to get your photo taken in old-fashioned beachwear; this summer we are The Palace by the seaside.

 Sea air in Zandvoort

 At an early age Escher had to head to the sea to improve his health.
 He was underweight and had all manner of childhood illnesses.
 Which is why he had to visit the children’s guest house Villa Groot Kijkduin in Zandvoort.
-He slept in dormitories with children from across the nation, and health permitting he would attend the village school, where he was badly bullied.
+He slept in dormitories with children from across the nation and, health permitting, he would attend the village school, where he was badly bullied.
 It was a nightmare for him.
-Portrait photographer Anth.
-Bakels took the below photo of Escher and his fellow guest house residents in Zandvoort.
-Escher is the second from the left in the bottom row.
+Portrait photographer Anthonie Bakels took this photo of Escher and his fellow guest house residents in Zandvoort.
+Escher is the in the bottom row, second to the left.
 His face speaks volumes.

 Strolling in style

-These photos were on display in Escher in Het Paleis during the Summer of 2016.
+These photos were on display in Escher in The Palace during the summer of 2016.
 They put a face to the big name.
-As you will see, he was a chic gentleman who even on the beach is attired in a stylish suit.
-And his wife had good dress sense too.
+As you will see, he was a chic gentleman who even on the beach was attired in a stylish suit.
+And his wife had good sense of style too.

 From snapshot to selfie

 Photos from the family archive are complemented by stylish beach fashion of the same period.
-The 1920s and 1930s.
-A time of bathing machines and elegant strolls along promenades.
+The 1920s and 1930s, a time of bathing machines and elegant strolls along promenades.
 A time in which the snapshot was on the rise too.
 Stiffly posed photographs taken in studios were superseded by photos people took themselves.
 The advent of handy, affordable cameras made it possible for anyone to be a photographer.
-And what did they shoot?
+And what did they capture?
 Those moments of happiness on the beach.
 Just like people do nowadays.
 Little has changed in that respect.